How Sports Leagues Are Gearing Up for Another Weird Season

 Sports are an absolute mess right now.
 The NFL, desperate to stay on schedule for Super Bowl Sunday despite an explosion of COVID-19 cases nationwide, is keeping every plate spinning to keep the calendar intact, to the point that the Baltimore Ravens played on Wednesday last week (the second time an NFL game had been played on a Wednesday since 1950) and Tuesday this week — (the first).
-The league’s urgency not to cancel or postpone games has gotten so extreme that Defector’s Kelsey McKinney noticed that the league appears to be staggering the release of positive COVID tests until after its Sunday afternoon games are over.
+The league’s urgency not to cancel or postpone games has gotten so extreme that Defector’s Kelsey McKinney noticed that it appears to be staggering the release of positive COVID tests until after its Sunday afternoon games are over.
 College basketball canceled its much-ballyhooed No. 1 Gonzaga vs. No. 2 Baylor matchup Saturday afternoon just a couple of hours before tipoff, and the top-ranked Bulldogs have nixed the next four games on their schedule.
 College football games are getting canceled so often that there’s a legitimate worry there won’t be enough qualified teams to play in some conference championship games.

 Not that the games, when they’re played, look remotely normal either.
 Football teams, in particular, are running out of players, and for every happy Sarah Fuller-kicking-for-Vanderbilt story, there are a dozen examples of teams being forced to put fifth-stringers on the field just to get their games completed.
 COVID protocols have made even basic game-planning difficult to pull off, not to mention drastically slashing practice times.
 And you can tell: The games — whether they involve college players or professionals, men or women, stars or scrubs — are sloppy, choppy, disorganized, and increasingly random, full of aberrational mental and physical errors across the board.
 They’re still the familiar sports we’re watching, sure, but they’re a distorted Xerox of a Xerox of what we’re used to.
 If the way sports look right now were the way they always looked, I’m not sure how many people would ever have watched them in the first place.
 It’s ugly out there.